active-interest/seo-ultimate/readme.txt

 = Recent Releases =

+* Version 6.7 adds 3 more features to Deeplink Juggernaut
 * Version 6.6 adds the SEO Ultimate Widgets module
 * Version 6.5 features Deeplink Juggernaut 3.0
 * Version 6.4 adds 3 more features to Deeplink Juggernaut
 * Version 6.3 adds support for the new `rel="canonical"` HTTP headers
-* Version 6.2 adds Silo Linking to Deeplink Juggernaut

 = Features =